-In 2013-14, a new set of objectives was proposed to address questions about glyphosate soil residues in the soil.
+In 2013-15, experiments were conducted to address questions about glyphosate soil residues in the soil.
 Although glyphosate is generally considered to have little to no soil activity and few negative impacts on the soil environment, there have recently been questions raised about whether high use rates and frequent applications of glyphosate herbicide are having unexpected effects on orchard crops.
 These questions are usually along the lines of either 1) can glyphosate be taken up by tree roots close to the soil surface?
 Or 2) does glyphosate in the soil affect micronutrient availability as rumored in some trade magazines?

-Prune herbicide research objectives addressed during FY13-14:
+Prune herbicide research objectives addressed during FY13-15: